herve4m/quay-api-operator/docs/crds/TeamOidc.md

 ### preserveInQuayOnDeletion

-Whether to preserve the corresponding Quay object when you delete the DefaultPerm resource.
+Whether to preserve the corresponding Quay object when you delete the TeamOidc resource.
 When set to `false` (the default), the object is deleted from Quay.

 __Type__: boolean